leonardocerliani/de_zoomcamp_2024/02_Mage/README.md

 ### You can use R!!!
 Finally!
-In R you can create loaders, transformers and exporters using R.
+In Mage you can create loaders, transformers and exporters using R.

 This is achieved by using the `pacman` package, e.g.